PyVRP/PyVRP/README.md

 PyVRP is an open-source, state-of-the-art vehicle routing problem (VRP) solver developed by [Applied Routing](https://appliedrouting.com).
 It currently supports VRPs with:
-- Pickups and deliveries between depots and clients (capacitated VRP, VRP with simultaneous pickup and delivery, VRP with backhaul);
+- Pickups and deliveries (capacitated VRP, VRP with simultaneous pickup and delivery, VRP with backhaul, pickup and delivery VRP);
 - Vehicles of different capacities, costs, shift durations, routing profiles, and maximum distance and duration constraints (heterogeneous fleet VRP, site-dependent VRP);
 - Time windows, client service durations, and release times (VRP with time windows and release times);
 - Multiple depots (multi-depot VRP);